 No, not all inventions are patentable.
 Patentable inventions are defined in the Patent Act.
 To be patentable, an invention must be useful, novel and non-obvious.
 This means an invention must not have been previously described in a publication; it must have some real-world use; it cannot be something found in nature or be a naturally occurring process, and in the judgment of a person of ordinary skill in the art, the invention must not be obvious when looked at in comparison to prior literature in that field.

 The conditions for patentability constitute a very large body of law, and UT Southwestern retains professional and experienced patent attorneys to apply for patents on our inventions.
 The Office advances all legal fees and costs; the UT Southwestern inventor does not have to provide any such funding.
 Note that inventions comprised of combining known elements, whose combination is non-obvious, may be patentable, as are new uses for previously-known compositions or devices.

 How does UT Southwestern decide to patent inventions?

 Filing a patent application is an expensive process.
-Thus, before UT Southwestern files any patent application on behalf of the Board, it considers the following with respect to the invention: commercial utility, obligations to the sponsors of the research, competitive superiority, necessity for extensive development work, and licensee availability.
+Thus, before UT Southwestern files any patent application on behalf of the Board, it considers the following with respect to the invention:

 How is inventorship determined?

 Sometimes, patent prosecution may require dividing the claims into separate applications, which may require amendment of the inventors on each case.
-In rare circumstances, an inventor may be named on the case in error or an inventor may have been omitted.
+In rare circumstances, an inventor may be named in the case in error, or an inventor may have been omitted.
 Provided there was no intent to deceive the USPTO, these errors can be fixed.
 In fact, it is important to fix any such errors.
 If inventors are intentionally named incorrectly, any resulting patent may be invalidated.

 Can software be patented?